krislette/pup-stalls/README.md

   </div>
   <div>
     <strong>Acelle</strong>
     <p>Coded the backend (server) and the frontend (client) using NodeJS, ReactJS, and ExpressJS.
+Created the database and tables using `cmd`.
 Created the carousel feature and the whole website.</p>
   </div>
 </div>